ConeCut/cars4u/dokumentasjon/teknisk_dokumentasjon.md

     reply_upvotes: INT representing the number of upvotes the reply has received.
     id: Primary key (INT AUTO INCREMENT) uniquely identifying each reply.

+Table: 2 new tables I need to add //TODO

 Functionality

     User Authentication: Allows users to create accounts, log in, and stay authenticated using their username and password.
-    Post Creation: Enables users to create new posts containing information and images about their favorite cars.
+    Post Creation: Enables users to create new posts containing information and images about their favorite SHITPOST.
     Post Interaction: Users can like posts and reply to them, facilitating engagement and discussion within the community.
     Admin Privileges: Grants administrative privileges to designated users, allowing them to manage user accounts and oversee website operations.

-This technical documentation provides insight into the structure and functionality of the cars4u website's database, empowering developers to understand and maintain the system effectively.
+This technical documentation provides insight into the structure and functionality of the IMISHITPOSTSTATUS website's database, empowering developers to understand and maintain the system effectively.